 Trip Advisor has named Bali, Indonesia as the number two destination on the planet behind Dubai. ("Missed it by that much"... for those of you that've been around long enough to know Get Smart).
 This puts Bali higher than London, Rome, Paris, Cairo, Florence, Bangkok, New York City and even Rio de Janeiro, which even surprised us.

-We send this PDF guided book to the guides that our agents send on the tour with their guests so that the guides are informed and the guests get a great tour.
-We want the guest to get the best possible experience and we want the tour guide to look like a "Rockstar of Knowledge" at the same time.
+We send this PDF guided book to the guides that our agents send on the tour with their guests so that the guides are informed and the guests get another great Bali tour.
+We want the guest to get the best possible experience and we want the Bali tour guide to look like a "Rockstar of Knowledge" at the same time.
 Most people reading this guest blog would not have gone through an agent as we don't usually get email addresses from agents of their guests, so, if you've already done the tour and would like a copy of the PDF for yourself, (It's actually a pretty interesting read.
 Something you could read while flying to Bali) let us know via email (email@example.com) and we'll send you a copy.
-Just tell us the date you went on a tour and we'll tick it off that we've sent you a copy.
-It's a little but to big to send via email, so we'll send it via WeTransfer to you.
+Just tell us the date you went on your tour and we'll tick it off that we've sent you a copy.
+It's a little bit to big to send via email, so we'll send it via WeTransfer to you.

-We have a new tour.
-The Million Dollar Point 4x4 Private Tour This tour is for those of us (and I include myself in this category) that don't like to trek.
+We have a new Bali tour.
+The Million Dollar Point 4x4 Private Tour This Bali tour is for those of us (and I include myself in this category) that don't like to trek.
 If you want to see this view (pictured above) we can get you there in our 4x4, and you walk (yes, walk) 10 minutes to get here.
-A coup of tea of coffee, plus a light breakfast will greet you on the morning tour.
+A cup of tea of coffee, plus a light breakfast will greet you on the morning tour.
 Most people climb Mount Batur and think they're taking photos of Mount Agung.
 Mount Agung is actually behind Mount Abang, (when standing on Mount Batur) you have to know what you're looking for to see Mount Agung.
 Some people climb Mount Batur and think they're taking photos of Mount Batur... nope, you're standing on Mount Batur.
-From this "Million Dollar Point" you see above (from left to right starting where the sun is) The Indian Ocean, (then just to the right of the sun what looks like a small cloud formation) Lombok Island and Mount Rinjani.
+From this "Million Dollar Point" Bali tour you see above (from left to right starting where the sun is) The Indian Ocean, (then just to the right of the sun what looks like a small cloud formation) Lombok Island and Mount Rinjani.
 Then the first clearly visible mountain to the left that's Mount Agung, in the centre of the picture that's Mount Abang.
 To the right of that is Lake Batur, and to the right of that is Mount Batur.
-This tour has been so successful we've been getting rave reviews on Google about this tour.
+This Bali tour has been so successful we've been getting rave reviews on Google about this tour.
 It's also a 'sunrise' and a 'sunset' tour.

 This is what a sunset looks like.
 'Sunsets' are more my scene.
 No trekking and afternoon sunsets.
 Nice.

 We've changed the name of our Terunyan Wall Private Boat Tour as well.
 The name change is more to reflect the type of tour.
 "Terunyan Wall Cemetery Private Boat Tour" This will stop the odd shock we get, and it actually helps "Cemetery Tour" people that travel the world doing cemetery tours to find our tour.
+(C'mon SEO.. work)